Retail-Aware Amazon PPC Software

 Track key metrics

-As soon as your storefront is approved, you will have access to Amazon’s brand analytics – a free comprehensive analytics tool that provides valuable insights.
+As soon as your storefront is approved, you will have access to Amazon’s brand analytics – a free, comprehensive analytics tool that provides valuable insights.
 Monitor different key performance indicators (KPIs) like traffic, conversion rates, and sales to make informed and strategic decisions about your products and advertisements.

 Amazon also offers a Store Quality Rating feature to help you improve your storefront’s performance and achieve better results.
 Through this tool, you can view your store quality rating, see how it compares to your peers’ stores, and receive recommendations and insights on optimizing it.
 The feature is available under the “Brand store quality tab” on the Advertising console.

-Add call to actions
+Add calls to action

 However, you need to strategically place your CTAs throughout the storefront – banners, category pages, and product highlights – to ensure that they improve engagement and conversions.